vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 - K8s downloads images from the registry

 These Docker images tend to be in the order of 400MB-1GB and the pipeline is not really well optimized for caching.
-So you will find that if you have a slow network you really won't be able to run these pipelines at all because it will take hours to complete.
-Even if you do have a fast connection you're still looking at around 20 mins to complete a single run.
-To speed things up dramatically you can run everything on a VM on GCP.
-This will ensure that all data is staying inside Google's network and things move a lot faster.
+So you can find that if you have a slow network, you really can't run these pipelines at all because they can take hours to complete.
+Even if you do have a fast connection, you're still looking at around 20 mins to complete a single run.
+To speed things up dramatically, you can run everything on a VM on GCP.
+This ensures that all data is staying inside Google's network and things move a lot faster.

 If you don't need a full-fledged application, consider testing with the